 Trunk-Based Development is a key enabler of Continuous Integration and by extension Continuous Delivery.
 When individuals on a team are committing their changes to the trunk multiple times a day it becomes easy to satisfy the core requirement of Continuous Integration that all team members commit to trunk at least once every 24 hours.
 This ensures the codebase is always releasable on demand and helps to make Continuous Delivery a reality.

 Depending on the team size, and the rate of commits, short-lived feature branches are used for code-review and build checking (CI), but not artifact creation or publication, to happen before commits land in the trunk for other developers to depend on.
 Such branches allow developers to engage in eager and continuous code review of contributions before their code is integrated into the trunk.
-Smaller teams may commit direct to the trunk.
+Very small teams may commit direct to the trunk.

 Depending on the intended release cadence, there may be release branches that are cut from the trunk on a just-in-time basis, are ‘hardened’ before a release (without that being a team activity), and those branches are deleted some time after release.
 Alternatively, there may also be no release branches if the team is releasing from Trunk, and choosing a “fix forward” strategy for bug fixes.
 Releasing from trunk is also for high-throughput teams, too.

 Teams should become adept with the related branch by abstraction technique for longer to achieve changes, and use feature flags in day to day development to allow for hedging on the order of releases (and other good things - see concurrent development of consecutive releases)

 Development teams can casually flex up or down in size (in the trunk) without affecting throughput or quality.
 Proof?
-Google do Trunk-Based Development and have 25000 developers and QA automators in that single monorepo trunk, that in their case can expand or contract to suit the developer in question.
+Google does Trunk-Based Development and have 35000 developers and QA automators in that single monorepo trunk, that in their case can expand or contract to suit the developer in question.